Co-Founder & Chief Empowerment officer

 Co-Founder & Chief Impact officer

-By day… Abby is the CEO and Founder of Glossator Advising.
-In her role, Abby sets the strategic direction of the firm, pioneers new methodologies to uniquely serve clients and projects, and ensures that “maximum social impact” is associated with Glossator’s brand integrity.
+By day… Abby is the Associate Director of Strategic Partnerships for the Charles Koch Institute where she plays a key role in the organization’s grant making portfolio on a national level.
+She was formally the CEO and Founder of Glossator Advising.
+In that role, Abby set the strategic direction of the firm, pioneered new methodologies to uniquely serve clients and projects, and ensured that “maximum social impact” is associated with Glossator’s brand integrity.

 Over the years, Abby has counseled philanthropy, government, and the private sector on: (1) new areas of impact, giving, and policy, (2) cross-sector strategies and partnerships, and (3) brand and charitable model development, focusing on issues ranging from: poverty and opportunity for low income children and families, international development, child welfare, criminal and juvenile justice reform, economic policy, free speech, toleration, and polarization to millennial engagement.